AI4University/translation_service/README.md

   - curl -X POST -H "Content-Type: application/json" -d '{"text": "TEXT_TO_TRANSLATE", "to_lang": "LANGUAGE_CODE"}' http://kumo01:10000/translate

 > [!CAUTION]
 > Currently, the translation service is down.
-Try the translation pipelines (using Google Translate API) available in the [TranslateTecnoempleo](TranslateTecnoempleo/Traduccion.ipynb) and [TranslateResearchPortal](TranslateResearchPortal/TranslationKeywords.ipynb) folders.
+Alternatively, you can use the translation pipelines available in the [TranslateTecnoempleo](TranslateTecnoempleo/Traduccion.ipynb) and [TranslateResearchPortal](TranslateResearchPortal/TranslationKeywords.ipynb) folders.
+They apply Google Translate libraries and both are fully functional.